 - Tension Control – Tension control is important in getting a good tight stitch.
 Computerized and Electronic sewing machines have automatic tension control.
 In a manual machine, the tension of the thread is up to the sewer which can result in some loose stitches if the tension isn’t correct.

 - Hook – The hook is the part that carries the top thread through the bobbin.
 Thread getting jammed is a common problem when the hook is not well designed.
 The hook is needed to make the actual stitches in the fabric and one that is made well prevents the fabric from getting damaged by jammed thread.

-Extra Features a Sewing Machine May Have
+Extra Features on Sewing Machines

 The above parts were pretty much a standard part of every type of sewing machine in some form.
 The things listed below are extra features that a sewing machine can have.
 Some of them may automatically come with the machine you purchase but others may be able to be upgraded or added as options.

 - Lighting – Sewing machines that run on electricity usually have their own light that illuminates the specific sewing area where the needle is.
-This is important since seeing what you are doing is very important in getting a well sew garment.
+This is important since seeing what you are doing is very important in getting a well-sewn garment.
 Some machines have two light sources which are even better, so if you can find a model that offers two, and it’s in your budget, definitely get it.

 - Speed Control – The speed you use your sewing machine at will vary according to what you are sewing.
 Different projects require different speed settings.
 You want to get a sewing machine that has at least two speeds or that has a sliding speed button or pedal.
 There are machines with multiple speed settings but they may not really be necessary or even used very often.

 - Reverse button – You want to get a sewing machine that has a touch button close to the needle.
 It should activate instantly when you press it and it should be located prominently so you can find it easily.